Compiled Master Game Guide

 When you announce that Finn will move away from two opposing Tarn Viking Warriors, your opponent rolls two attack dice (one for each Viking Warrior).
 Two skulls are rolled, inflicting two wounds.
 You place two Wound Markers on Finn’s Army Card before moving him out of engagement.

 Action 3.
-Attack with Figure(s) on the Army Card (Optional)
+Attack with Figure(s) shown on the Army Card (Optional)

 Now it’s time for you to attack with your Hero or Squad.

 Who can attack?
-Any figure(s) on your chosen Army Card within Range, and with a clear Line of Sight (if necessary; see below), can attack.
+Any figure(s) on your chosen Army Card within Range, and with a clear Line of Sight (if necessary; see below) to a target, can attack.
 If no figure on your Army Card meets these two conditions, then no attack is possible.

 Before attacking with a figure, check the Range and Line of Sight as follows: